julie-ng/wordpress-on-azure/README.md

 [![Build Status](https://dev.azure.com/julie-msft/public-demos/_apis/build/status/wordpress-on-azure%20(docker%20image)?branchName=main)](https://dev.azure.com/julie-msft/public-demos/_build/latest?definitionId=18&branchName=main)

-A Reference Architecture and Demo for Wordpress on Azure - at cloud native scale
+A Reference Architecture and Demo for Wordpress on Azure - at cloud native scale.

+> **Update January 2023 - First Party Offering**
+> There is now an Azure Marketplace solution for Wordpress managed by the App Service team at Microsoft, which also has options for integrating blob storage and CDN delivery.
+See [this quickstart documentation](https://learn.microsoft.com/en-us/azure/app-service/quickstart-wordpress) for details.

 ## Architecture